songyz2019/fetch_houston2013/README.md

 ## Benchmark

-In our simple test case, loading data is nearly 2x faster than traditional ways.
+In our simple test case, loading data is nearly 2x faster than traditional ways, thanks to the native code in `imageio`.

 ```python
 In [4]: from util.houton2013 import fetch_houston2013